 In Israel God held kings to a higher standard than everyone else.
 In order for them to rule justly in the fear of the Lord, God commanded the king to do something quite unusual by today’s standards.
 His assignment was hand copying Scripture and reading from it every day!
 “Also it shall be, when he sits

 Hand copying the Bible is an extremely effective method of meditating in Scripture.
-Christian meditation isn't about emptying your mind but filling your mind with His truth.
+Christian meditation isn't about emptying your mind but filling your mind with God's truth.
 Do you know that God commanded the kings of Israel to hand copy the Bible?
 You are benefited seven ways when you do the same.
 See the list of articles below.

 You Will Learn God's Word

 By copying the Bible by hand, you use more of your brain than by reading alone.
 Think about it.
 To copy a verse, you first read a phrase, store it in your memory, and then write it down using your eye-hand coordination.
-This forces you to meditate on every word you write, slows your brain down, causes you to concentrate, and gives God time to speak to you between the lines.
+This forces you to meditate on every word you write, slows your brain down, causes you to concentrate, and gives God time to speak between the lines.

 You Will Calm Your Mind